lokszechung/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 4. As a user, I want to be able to withdraw money from my account, so that I can use my money.
 5. As a user, I want to not be able to withdraw more money than in my account, because I don't want to use money that is not mine.
 6. As a bank, I want to be able to create a transaction, so I can record customers' transactions.
-7. As a bank, I want to be able to record the amount of a transaction, so that I have a record of all transaction amounts.
-8. As a bank, I want to be able to record the type of a transaction, so that I have a record of all transaction types.
-9. As a bank, I want to be able to record the date of a transaction, so that I have a record of all transaction dates.
+7. As a bank, I want to be able to record the amount, type and date of a transaction, so that I have a record of all transaction details.
-10. As a user, I want to be able to print a statement, so that I can check my transactions.
+8. As a user, I want to be able to print a statement, so that I can check my transactions.

 Domain Models: